bloxstreet/support/docs/mr+-information/training-guide.md

   </button>
   The objective of this guide is to provide Store Manager+ with instructions on training sessions and offer guidance for effectively training Low Ranks.

-* The text in **red italics** is intended for the host, co-host, rankers, or trainers to say.
+* The text in **red italics** is intended for the host, co-host, or trainers to say.
 * The text in **green italics** is intended for the trainers to say during guide checking and while training LRs.
 * The text in **bold** provides instructions on what trainers should do.
 </div>